Oppn boycotts RS Business Advisory Committee meeting amid logjam on Manipur | Politics

 - India

-On Wednesday, the Congress moved a no-confidence motion against the government in Lok Sabha on behalf of the INDIA bloc to force Modi to speak on the ethnic violence in Manipur in which over 160 people have been killed.
+On Wednesday, the Congress moved a no-confidence motion against the government in Lok Sabha on behalf of the INDIA bloc to force Modi to speak on the ethnic violence in Manipur in which more than 160 people have been killed since May when it began.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)